Sawtaytoes/image-viewer/TASKS.md

 - Add highlight when hovering and clicking images and folders.
 - Add confirmation modal to folder deletion.
 Set [ENTER] to be "yes".
 - Unhide folder deletion icon.
-- Add highlight around `selectedIndex` item in `VirtualizedList`.
-- Handle situation where drive is inaccessible by either not rendering the drive, going back to the root, or displaying an error.
+- Handle situation where drive is inaccessible because either it's disconnected or this user doesn't have permissions.
+By either not rendering the drive, going back to the root, or displaying an error.
-- Fix incorrect vertical and horizontal padding between `VirtualizedList` items.
-Vertical padding is overlapping and horizontal padding is leaving 1px gaps between items and cutting off a few px of the right-most item.
 - When folders take forever to load a directory listing, there's no loading indicator.
 This causes `VirtualizedList` to scroll to the top of the current view making it seems as if the current view is the selected folder (which it's not).
-- Fix issue where leaving a folder resets scroll.
-Maybe save all directories and scroll positions in context and set them to `0` only when it's a new folder.
-Should these be stored in localStorage along with an image cache?
 - Show `filePath` as the window title.

 ## Image Viewer
 - Add ability to zoom with mouse-wheel and pinch.
 This changes the functionality of clicking the center of an image.
 - Make it so you can edit the URL with `history` pathing potentially using React-Router-DOM.
 - Add highlight when hovering and clicking controls.
-- Assign [ENTER] key as "return to `FileBrowser`".
 - Fix hover state still getting stuck sometimes.
 - Add the ability to delete images with `[DELETE]`.
 Make sure to implement a confirmation modal that responds to key commands.
 Right now, both `[ENTER]` and `[ESCAPE]` leave the `ImageViewer`.
 With this confirmation dialog, that should change to swapping `filePath` rather than leaving `ImageViewer`.

 ## Future
 Potentially unnecessary additions.

-### Key Commands
-- Stop listening to `SHIFT` and `CTRL` when held for different commands like grabbing a screenshot.

 ### Directory List
-- It would also probably be good to cache directory listings.
+- It would probably be good to cache directory listings.
 Cache would include the parent directory and each subdirectory.
 - When loading a new directory, it will still list the files, but first use the cache SWR style.

 ### Image Thumbnail Storage